LucianoCirino/MHWI-LedgeLBG/README.md

 310 Base Raw

 why I picked it:
-- Strongest Sticky 3 gun in the game.
+- The strongest Sticky 3 gun in the game is also the best Sticky 3 LLBG gun.
-- Can also fast bounce from Spread 3s & Normal 3s.
+- Can also fast bounce Spread 3s & Normal 3s.

 ![image](https://github.com/LucianoCirino/MHWI_LLBG/assets/112517630/cd2c631e-6b84-447c-bbb8-04948fda7797)